varsha13152/tp/docs/DeveloperGuide.md

       <br>Parameters: INDEX (must be a positive integer)
       <br>Example: star 1

-### Unstar a visitor
+### Unstarring a visitor

-1. Unstar a visitor who is currently starred in the addressbook
+1. Unstarring a visitor who is currently starred in the addressbook

     1. Prerequisites: List all visitors using the `list` command.
 Multiple visitors in the list with a few starred.